Panty & Stocking with Garterbelt: Story

 The series revolves around the exploits of the Anarchy sisters, Panty and Stocking, angels who were exiled from Heaven due to their bad behavior.
-They are sent to Daten City, (Note: A pun on the Japanese word datenshi (堕天使)) a place on the border between Heaven and Hell, where they live at the church Cemetery Hills under the care of the reverend Garterbelt.
+They are sent to Daten City, California, (Note: A pun on the Japanese word datenshi (堕天使)) a place on the border between Heaven and Hell, where they live at the church Cemetery Hills under the care of the reverend Garterbelt.
 The city is besieged by evil spirits referred to as Ghosts, which the sisters are tasked with destroying through their ability to transform their lingerie into weapons.
 By doing so, the sisters earn Heaven Coins with which they intend to one day buy their way back into Heaven.
 However, Panty and Stocking are constantly sidetracked by their respective addictions to sex and sugary sweets.

 Throughout the first season, the Anarchy sisters clash with their demonic counterparts, the Demon sisters Scanty and Kneesocks, who oversee the production of Ghosts in Daten City.
 The Demon sisters serve under Corset, Daten City's mayor, who seeks the blood kin of Hell's Monkey to unlock the gates to Hell and unleash the evil forces within; this kin is eventually revealed to be Brief, the Anarchy sisters' occult geek friend, whose penis functions as the required key.
 After Panty and Stocking thwart Corset, the season concludes with a cliffhanger twist ending in which Stocking kills Panty, reveals herself to be a demon, and joins forces with a significantly weakened Corset.

 In the second season, Stocking's demon nature is revealed to be the work of Corset's brainwashing, and a resurrected Panty returns her to normal with the aid of Scanty and Kneesocks; the Demon sisters are consequently banished from Hell, while Corset is killed.
 Afterward, the Demon sisters take up residence at Cemetery Hills as reluctant allies to the Anarchy sisters, sharing a similar mission of collecting Hell Coins required for their own return home.
 The four also compete against the Anarchy sisters' cousins, the angel brothers Polyester and Polyurethane, who harbor their own agenda against the angel sisters.

+The post-credits scene at the end of the second season introduces two new characters named Bastard and Junior.
+Junior is the son of Panty and Brief, while Bastard's origins are unknown.
+Stocking, showing a new appearance, acts as the high priestess at Cemetery Hills Church, taking the place of the now-deceased Garterbelt.